The Richmond Promise Scholarship

 You should apply for the Richmond Promise Scholarship your senior year of high school or the year you are planning on completing your GED/high school equivalency.
 You may also apply up to two years after completing high school or a GED/high school equivalency program up to the age of 24 years old (unless you are/were in the military).

-Remember you must complete your FAFSA or California Dream Act Application by the March Cal Grant Deadline to apply for the Richmond Promise.
+Remember you must complete your FAFSA or California Dream Act Application by the Cal Grant Deadline to apply for the Richmond Promise Scholarship.

 2. When is the application due and how can I get help with it?